garydavenport73/spaid/README.md

 1. sqlQuery(mySQLString)
     * Takes an SQL string as it's argument (<span style='color:orange'>UPDATE:</span> now accepting multiple SQL statements separated by semicolon ;.)
     * Executes the SQL statement.
-    * It always returns a table-like object, which is an array of objects with key/value pairs.  (key=fieldname, value = cell value);
+    * It always returns a table-like object, which is an array of objects with key/value pairs.  (key=fieldname, value = cell value); unless...
+    * there is an error and it will return a string error message.
+    (this is the currenty behavior but may be changed).
     * <span style='color:orange'>UPDATE:</span> If running multiple statements, returns the last processed SQL statement's table-like object;

 2. loadDatabase()